slugger7/exorcist-server/README.md

 ### Mocks

-Currently there is a [mocks](./internal/mocks) that have mocks in that have been made by us.
-This is *not* to be used any more as it is too much effort to manually update these mocks.
-As these are not being used any more the methods that are not being used any more should panic to prevent anyone else from using these mocks.

 We are using a mock generating library to prevent us having to create these mocks by hand.
 To get this working:

 - Install the cli tool [mockgen](https://github.com/uber-go/mock)